Stocks rally as Wall Street closes in on rare winning week

 Last week, the Fed hiked its key short-term rate by the biggest margin since 1994 and said another such increases could be coming, though they wouldn’t be common.

-Since the Fed’s meeting last week, investors have been modestly ratcheting back their expectations for how high the Fed will hike interest rates by the end of the year.
+Since the Fed’s meeting last week, investors have been modestly ratcheting back their expectations for how high the Fed will hike interest rates into early next year.

-The yield on the 10-year Treasury, which sets the bedrock of the world’s financial system, rose to 3.09% on Friday from 3.07% late Thursday.
-But it’s also moderated after coming close to 3.50% last week.
+The yield on the 10-year Treasury, which sets the bedrock of the world’s financial system, rose to 3.12% on Friday from 3.07% late Thursday.
+But it also has moderated after coming close to 3.50% last week.

 Earlier this year, it more than doubled after starting 2022 a little above 1.50%.